 The place of effective management must be supported by the facts.
-Under section 102 of the Tax Administration Act No. 28 of 2011 a company bears the onus of proving its place of effective management and must, under section 29 of that Act, retain the necessary evidence to support the view taken.
+A company bears the onus of proof on the issue of place of effective management and should retain the necessary evidence to support the view taken.

 3. The law